+(8) Contingency means contingency as defined in point (10) of article 2 of the CACM.
+(9) Contingency Analysis means contingency analysis as defined in point (27) of article 3 of the SOGL.
 (10) Control Area means control area as defined in point (67) of article 2 of the Electricity Regulation; (11) Costly Remedial Action A Remedial Action involving a financial compensation of an external party.
-(12) Countertrading means countertrading as defined in point (27) of the Electricity Regulation.
+(12) Countertrading means countertrading as defined in point Article 2 (27) of the Electricity Regulation.
 (13) CREG The federal regulatory authority of gas and electricity markets in Belgium.
 (14) Cross-border Relevant Asset means relevant asset 1 as defined in point (84) of article 3 of the SOGL; (15) Curative Remedial Action means curative Remedial Action as defined in point (24) of article 2 of the CSA methodology.
 (16) Daily Schedule means daily schedule as defined in the Terms and Conditions for the Scheduling Agent.
 (17) Day-ahead Market means day-ahead market time-frame as defined in point (34) of article 2 of the CACM.
 (18) Day-ahead Procedure Timeframe The timeframe of the (day-ahead) nomination procedure as determined in the Terms and Conditions for the Scheduling Agent 2 (19) Electrical Zone The Elia Grid is divided in a number of electrical zones.
-Elia assess on a regular basis whether a review of the number of zones is needed.
-At the moment of submitting the Rules the number of zones is ten: 380, Hainaut East, Hainaut West, Langerbrugge East, Langerbrugge West, Ruien, Merksem, Stalen, Liège and Schaerbeek.
-However this number can change if Operational Security Analysis indicates a need.
+3 .
 (20) Elia Grid The electricity grid owned by Elia, or at least has the right to use or operate, and for which Elia has been appointed as system operator.
-(21) Green Zone A zone which does not show a Congestion risk as determined by Elia.